mikelevins/delectus1/doc/storage.md

 string whose only restrictions are that the text must be something that the Delectus UI can reliably handle and present, and it must be unique among the user's lists--no two lists belonging to the same user may have the same name.
+The user may change a list's name at any time.

 ##### `"columns"`